 Various psychotherapies (eg, psychodynamic psychotherapy, cognitive-behavioral therapy) are successful for some patients:

 Cognitive techniques can help block obsessive thinking about the unreal state of being.

 Behavioral techniques can help patients engage in tasks that distract them from the depersonalization and derealization.

 Grounding techniques use the 5 senses (eg, by playing loud music or placing a piece of ice in the hand) to help patients feel more connected to themselves and the world and feel more real in the moment.

 Psychodynamic therapy helps patients deal with negative feelings, underlying conflicts, or experiences that make certain affects intolerable to the self and thus dissociated.

 Moment-to-moment tracking and labeling of affect and dissociation in therapy sessions works well for some patients.

 Various drugs have been used, but none have clearly demonstrable efficacy.
-However, some patients are apparently helped by SSRIs, lamotrigine, opioid antagonists, anxiolytics, and stimulants.
+However, some patients are apparently helped by selective serotonin reuptake inhibitors (SSRIs), lamotrigine, opioid antagonists, anxiolytics, and stimulants.
 However, these drugs may work largely by targeting other mental disorders (eg, anxiety, depression) that are often associated with or precipitated by depersonalization and derealization.